Acosix/alfresco-keycloak/README.md

 # About

-This addon aims to provide a Keycloak-related extensions / customisations to the out-of-the-box Alfresco authentication and authorization functionalities for the Alfresco Repository and Share tiers.
+This addon aims to provide a Keycloak-related extensions / customisations to the out-of-the-box Alfresco authentication and authorisation functionalities for the Alfresco Repository and Share tiers.

 ## Compatbility